rtfeldman/node-test-runner/README.md

 Runs `elm-test install elm-explorations/test` and then creates a `tests/Example.elm` example test to get you started.

-An `elm.json` is required, so you need to run `elm init` first if you don’t already have one.
+`elm-test init` requires an `elm.json` file up the directory tree, so you will need to run `elm init` first if you don’t already have one.

 After initializing elm-test in your project, try out the example by running `elm-test` with no arguments.